miguelramos12/vue-jc/README.md

 # vue-jc

-This template should help get you started developing with Vue 3 in Vite.
+This Jenny Craig website is developed with Vue 3 in Vite.

 ## Recommended IDE Setup